 Global FFG Projects

-Since its inception in 1996, the Nu Skin Force for Good Foundation has supported hundreds of worthwhile projects in more than 50 countries throughout the world.
+Since its inception in 1996, the Nu Skin Force for Good Foundation has supported hundreds of worthwhile projects in more than 50 markets throughout the world.
 Of primary focus in the North America markets are the Mtalimanja Village and the Seed of Hope projects.

 For information regarding other Force for Good projects visit forceforgood.org.